DIY Portable Water Tank For RV Boondocking Using Gravity Fill Camping Water Container VIDEO

 - Screw the blow out plug/filler vent cap into the hose adapter.
 (Note: This becomes the filler port for using a drinking water hose to fill the portable water tank.
 IMPORTANT: If you use this method for filling, make sure you open the spigot valve to provide proper venting to avoid rupturing the tank.)

-How To Fill The Portable RV Camping Water Container
+How To Fill With Water

 Use a drinking water hose to fill your portable camping water container by one of two methods: